Stage Information for Neuroblastoma

 |Stage 4S||Localized primary tumor, as defined for stage 1, 2A, or 2B, with dissemination limited to skin, liver, and/or bone marrow (by definition limited to infants younger than 12 months).
 Marrow involvement should be minimal (i.e., <10% of total nucleated cells identified as malignant by bone biopsy or by bone marrow aspirate).
 More extensive bone marrow involvement would be considered stage 4 disease.
 The results of the mIBG scan, if performed, should be negative for disease in the bone marrow.|

-Controversy exists regarding the INSS staging system and the treatment of several small subsets of patients.[16-18] Risk group assignment and recommended treatment are expected to evolve as additional outcome data are analyzed.
-For example, the risk group for INSS stage 4, including patients aged 12 to 18 months, changed in 2005 for patients with MYCN-nonamplified status.[19-21]International Neuroblastoma Risk Group Staging System (INRGSS)
+Controversy exists regarding the INSS staging system and the treatment of certain small subsets of patients.[16-18] Risk group assignment and recommended treatment are expected to evolve as additional outcome data are analyzed.
+For example, the risk group assignment for INSS stage 4 neuroblastoma in patients aged 12 to 18 months changed in 2005 for those whose tumors had single copy MYCN and all favorable biological features; these patients had been previously classified as high risk, but data from both POG and Children's Cancer Group studies suggested that this subgroup of patients could be successfully treated as intermediate risk.[19-21]

 |M||Distant metastatic disease (except MS).|

 |MS||Metastatic disease in children younger than 18 months with metastases confined to skin, liver, and/or bone marrow.|